Rotwang9000/flashbank-net/README.md

 ### 🔥 **The Revolutionary Innovation**

-1. **🏦 Approval System**: You "approve" the contract to use your ETH (like ERC20 approvals)
+1. **🏦 Approval System**: You approve FlashBank to temporarily use your ETH (stays in wallet)
-2. **💰 ETH Stays in Your Wallet**: Your funds remain in your wallet, earning elsewhere
+2. **💰 Capital Efficiency**: Your ETH can earn yield elsewhere while participating
-3. **⚡ Just-in-Time Liquidity**: Contract pulls ETH only when flash loan executes
+3. **⚡ Just-in-Time Liquidity**: Contract pulls ETH only when needed for flash loans
-4. **🎯 Closest Match Selection**: Pulls from accounts with ETH closest to loan size
+4. **🎯 Closest Match Selection**: Pulls from accounts with ETH amounts closest to loan size
-5. **🎰 Lottery Profit System**: Only ETH that gets lent receives profits (no free-riding)
+5. **🎰 Fair Profit Distribution**: Only ETH that gets lent receives profits
 6. **🔄 Automatic Return**: ETH automatically returned to your wallet after flash loan

 ### 🚀 **Why This Changes Everything**